CBIIT/icdc-model-tool/README.md

 files.
-If multiple files are given, the data structures are merged, so that, for example, nodes and relationships can be described in one file, and property definitions can be provided in a separate file.
+If multiple files are given, the data structures are merged, so that, for example, nodes and relationships can be described in one file, and property definitions can be provided in a separate file. p

-Collectively, the input YAMLs can be called "model description files".
-These are distinct from Gen3 configuration YAML files output by the tool, called "schema" or "dictionary" files.
+Collectively, the input YAMLs are called "model description files" (MDF).

 ### Nodes